programminghistorian/jekyll/en/lessons/gravity-model.md

 1. Deciding on variables and gathering the relevant data.
 2. Determining the relative importance (weighting) of each variable.
-3. Applying the weightings for each county to get a "Predicted" number of movements.
+3. Applying the weightings for each county to get a predicted number of movements.

 Each of those three steps will involve finding certain parts of the equation so that we can ultimately solve it mathematically.
 This three-step process provides a numerical estimate of migrants (or coffee beans/widgets) for each territory in the model, allowing for a final step: Historical interpretation.